Updated July 2013

 HIV disease and HIV drugs can both cause increased lipids (hyperlipidemia).
-Exercise, changes in diet, and certain medications can help lower high lipid levels.
+Staying physically active, eating well, and certain medications can help lower high lipid levels.
 For more information, see our info sheets on Hyperlipidemia and Lipodystrophy and Body Shape Changes.

 These tests provide information on nutrition problems and help diagnose kidney disease, liver disease, and many other conditions.
 Tests include albumin and total protein.